 - If the workpiece isn’t brand new, it’s always best to clean it from oils, dust, etc. This will prevent high porosity problems.

-Cleaning dirt and removing the oxide is more beneficial if you use a process with a weak arc, for example, MIG welding.
+Cleaning is more beneficial if you use a process with a weak arc, for example, MIG welding.
 However, they are necessary for a process that needs perfectly clean metals, such as TIG welding.

 If you intend to grind the bead for good appearance, it’s best to bevel the joint even if the metals are thin.
 This way, enough weld metal stays in the joint to keep it strong.